Gdarthsid/QuITO-Version-1/examples/Rayleigh problem (with mixed constraints)/README.md

 end
 ```

-After defining the problem data i.e., the dynamics, the constraints, and the objective we move towards setting up the optimization problem and other parameters in the  **options.m** file.
+After defining the problem data i.e., the dynamics, the constraints, and the objective we move towards setting up the optimization problem and other parameters in the  [**options.m**](https://github.com/Gdarthsid/QuITO-Version-1/blob/main/examples/Rayleigh%20problem%20(with%20mixed%20constraints)/options.m) file.
 We define the default quasi-interpolation parameters (if not passed as input to the **options** function):
 ```matlab
 options.variance = 2; % D = 2 default